jonathanhogg/flitter/docs/language.md

 Numeric values will be converted into their "general" representation (integer numbers will not have a decimal component, very large numbers will use `e` notation) with a maximum of 9 decimal places.
-Functions will be converted into their function name.
-Nodes will be converted into their "kind" name without the `!` node literal character, tags, attributes or children.
+Functions will be converted into the function name.
+Nodes will be converted into their kind, without the node literal exclamation character `!`, tags, attributes or children.
+Symbols will be converted into their name, without the `:` character.

 ### Symbols